addrummond/mlm/manual/manual.md

 with the positive side facing away from the circuit board.
 The meter won't be damaged if the cell is inserted the wrong way round, but will not function.

+When a new battery is inserted, the light for f8 will turn on for around 10 seconds.
+When this light goes out, initial calibration of the touch pads is performed (which takes a fraction of a second).
+For best results, rest the meter on the case while the light is still on and wait for a second after the light goes out before touching it.

 ## Turning the meter on

 The meter does not have an on/off switch.
 It is always ready to detect a press